 There is no apparent link between CAA and the NRC.

-But there were remarks by the Amit Shah during campaign for 2019 elections that the Government will bring NRC, which will be followed by the CAA in the order of chronology.
+But there were remarks by the Home Minister Amit Shah during campaign for 2019 elections that the Government will first bring CAA, which will be followed by the NRC in the order of chronology.
 When the protests against CAA intensified across the nation, Prime Minister Narendra Modi said on Sunday that there was no discussion on NRC.

 CAA may come in aid of at least a section of persons who may happen to get excluded from a possible nationwide NRC, in case they prove that they are non-Muslim migrants who had fled religious persecution from Pakistan, Bangladesh or Afghanistan, and that they had entered India before December 31, 2014.
 The possible impact of CAA on the Assam NRC list is also a matter which will be highly discussed.